Corina/CV/README.md

 **actûrus** (July 2013 to July 2016)
 *Senior Project Manager*

-My focus was ensuring the smooth running of a multi-country study, at one point representing 30% of the company's revenue.
+I was responsible for delivering a multi-country, large budget project in the alcohol industry.

-My role was to make sure teams from across the world and from different industries worked perfectly together to deliver the data we collected on time and as specified.
-I was in charge of developing the project plan and determine the resources (time, money, equipment, etc.) required to deliver.
+I wore many hats, some more fun than others: keeping all project stakeholders up to date with how things are going, managing expectations both internal and external, operating as first point of contact for project related troubleshooting, as well as planning the roadmap and managing available resources (money, equipment, teams, etc.).

-I was regularly responsible for managing expectations and risk, operating as first point of contact for project related troubleshooting and was also in charge of quality assurance - I did the final checks on the online surveys.
-My attention to detail payed off several times, but one case in particular I'm most proud of: in a Japanese survey, one question didn't seem right.
+I was constantly doing QA on the deliverables and my attention to detail payed off several times, but one case in particular I'm most proud of: in a Japanese survey, one question didn't seem right.
 I don't speak Japanese and the survey was matching the specification, but it felt different from the other surveys I've done in Japanese.
 After running the text through Google Translate I realized that the spec had an error: two answer options were the same, one of them slightly rephrased.
 This error could have meant re-doing part of the work, added cost and delayed delivery.

 I often took on tasks outside my role, from participating in proposal writing to helping with quality assurance process while setting up a new reporting platform.